Harve Mann: Music

 Mann's satirical songs have been performed on The Dr. Demento Show.
-His romantic and spiritual songs have been recorded by artists such as Karen Young.
+His romantic and spiritual songs have been recorded by artists such as Karen Young, and Tiny Tim.
 Mann has recorded 23 albums of original songs mostly singing and playing all the parts himself.
 His music was featured in the George Van Noy film Dangerous Ideas (2009).
 In the Next Life, an album by Tiny Tim and Harve Mann, features several of his songs, including "Perhaps in the Next Life" and "Haribee".
 It was produced with Justin Martell, author of the book Eternal Troubadour: The Improbable Life of Tiny Tim (London, UK: 2016) which contains moments of Mann's work and friendship with Tiny.
-Mann appears in the film King for a Day by Johan von Sydow along with Weird Al Yankovitz, Tommy James and others.
+Mann appears in the film King for a Day by Johan von Sydow along with Weird Al Yankovic, Tommy James and others.

 Merrill Markoe, the original head writer for The David Letterman Show, described one of Mann's performances as her number two favorite moment from the show.
 During these performances, Mann, previously hired to sing special lyrics written for show's theme, serenaded the audience with some new lyrics.
 He is also mentioned in her book Here's the Kicker (Cincinnati, Ohio 2009).